-Research and Developement at BMW.
+Research and Developement at the BMW Group.

-There's no need to predict the future.
+There is no need to predict the future.
 You can create it.

 Research and development is where our visionary teams dare to imagine new ways for mobility to move us – and perfect the next-generation of pioneering technologies that will bring this future to life.